Park City Mountain Resort

 Park City Mountain Resort (PCMR) is a ski resort in the western United States in Park City, Utah, located 32 mi east of Salt Lake City.
 Park City, as the ski resort and area is known, contains several training courses for the U.S. Ski Team, including slalom and giant slalom runs.
-During the 2002 Winter Olympics, it hosted the snowboarding events and the men's and women's alpine giant slalom events.
+During the 2002 Winter Olympics, it hosted the snowboarding and alpine giant slalom events.